JDMEXX/stake-games-bot/README.md

 ---

-**Stake Games Bot** is a high-performance, open-source automation framework designed specifically for the **Stake.com** platform.
+**Stake Games Bot** is a high-performance, automation software designed specifically for the **Stake.com** platform.
 Build, test, and deploy advanced betting strategies for **Stake Originals** using software.

 ---